louking/members/docs/leadership-task-member-guide.rst

 The :term:`status` tells you whether the :term:`task` needs to be completed now (*overdue*), is coming up (*expires soon*), is completed (*up to date* or *done*), or if the task is optional (*optional*).

-When you select a :term:`task` and then click **View Task**, a window will open.
+When you click the view button (|icon-view-2779aa|) next to a :term:`task`, a window will open.
 Some tasks may have one or more fields which need to be filled in, but many just give instructions (e.g., to read a particular document).
 Once you have completed the instructions and filled in any required fields, click **Mark Complete** to tell the system you've completed the task.

+.. |icon-view-2779aa| image:: images/icon-view-2779aa.*

 .. note::
     When you click on a document link, Google may tell you